Chord-Chen-30/UIMER/ckpt/README.md

   - __slot-1shotinput12333.state_dict__ means a trained model on Slot Filling task in full resource setting. "input" means the method from [De Cao et al.](https://github.com/nicola-decao/diffmask) and there is another option "hidden".
 12333 is a random seed.

 - For Natural Language Infernece task
   - __66esnlibert.state_dict__ & __66esnliclassifier.state_dict__.
 There are 2 files for  Natural Language Infernece task: 1. trained bert parameters.
 2. trained linear classifier parameters.
 66 is a random seed.
+(Note that in this code base, "input" and "hidden" is not required to specified when loading this trained model because before training the extractor ( $\phi$ ) these two options do not have any effect on the parameters of the model ( $\theta$ )).